-This article is based on an online survey carried out among 230 policy workers in New Zealand ministries and agencies in early 2015.
-In our search for an analytical framework, we borrowed questions from similar studies overseas.
-We have, in particular, used some of the questions from the so-called 'Sir Humphrey and the professors' study by Colin and Carole Talbot of the University of Manchester (Talbot & Talbot 2014) on UK senior civil servants.
+Humphrey and the professors' study by Colin and Carole Talbot of the University of Manchester (Talbot and Talbot, 2014) of UK senior civil servants.
 This study, in turn, was inspired by an American study by Paul Avey and Michael Desch (2014) of national security decision-makers.
 We have omitted some of the questions from these two studies because they were of less importance in a New Zealand context (see below), and added a few questions on policy-relevant training.
 Some of the alterations are partly the outcome of a dialogue about the UK study with post-experience master's students in public policy at Victoria University of Wellington.
 This exercise made it clear that some of the original questions did not make sense in the New Zealand policy work community.